RyotaBannai/svelte/readme.md

 - Vueのv-modle は `<input bind:value={name}>` に相当
 - Every block-level element has `clientWidth, clientHeight, offsetWidth and offsetHeight` bindings:
 - Vue の参照の`ref`は svelte では `bind:this={someVariable}`
+- `export` from child, and use this as `prop` on parent.
+### Lifecycle hook - What you need to know.
+- It's recommended to `put the fetch in onMount` rather than `at the top level of the <script>` because of server-side rendering (SSR). `With the exception of onDestroy, lifecycle functions don't run during SSR`, which means we can `avoid fetching data` that should be loaded lazily once the component has been mounted in the DOM.
+- `Lifecycle functions must be called while the component is initialising` so that `the callback is bound to the component instance` — not (say) in a setTimeout.
+- If the `onMount callback returns a function`, `that function will be called when the component is destroyed`.
+- While it's important to call `lifecycle functions during the component's initialisation`, it `doesn't matter where you call them from`.
+Creat it in as a helper function and call it in a component you're working on.
+- The `tick` function is `unlike other lifecycle functions` in that `you can call it any time`, not just when the component first initialises.
+It returns `a promise` that `resolves as soon as any pending state changes have been applied to the DOM` (or immediately, if there are no pending state changes).
+> When you update component state in Svelte, `it doesn't update the DOM immediately`.
+Instead, it `waits until the next microtask` to see if there are any other changes that need to be applied, including in other components.
+Doing so avoids unnecessary work and allows the browser to batch things more effectively.